-Inflation as measured by the Consumer Price Index (CPI) in Canada rose 3.9% on an annual average basis in 2023, following a 40-year high increase of 6.8% in 2022 and a 3.4% increase in 2021.
-Aside from 2022, the annual average increase in 2023 is the largest since 1991.
-The increase in inflation resulted in interest rate increases commencing in 2022 and continuing into 2023.
-Further increases may be implemented until inflation is back to a level deemed appropriate for a stable economy.
-Such a monetary tightening policy increases Aecon's borrowing costs and has resulted in increased costs for labour, raw materials, and other inputs to the extent these cannot be passed on to clients.
+Inflation as measured by the Consumer Price Index (CPI) in Canada rose 2.4% on an annual basis in 2024, down from 3.9% in 2023, following a 40-year high increase of 6.8% in 2022 and a 3.4% increase in 2021.
+The decrease in inflation in 2024 has resulted in recent cuts to interest rates, while the increase in inflation in 2022 and 2023 resulted in interest rate increases commencing in 2022 and continuing into 2023.
+Until inflation is back to a level deemed appropriate for a stable economy, future increases in interest rates are possible.
+Higher inflation and a resulting monetary tightening policy increases Aecon's borrowing costs and can result in increased costs for labour, raw materials, and other inputs to the extent these cannot be passed on to clients.
 It may also impact the decisions of private and public sector clients when considering whether to proceed with projects that might otherwise have gone ahead.

-In North America, which tends to have relatively sophisticated infrastructure, Aecon's profitability is dependent both on the development, rehabilitation, and expansion of basic infrastructure (such as, among others, highways, airport terminals, transit systems, and power plants) and on the type of infrastructure that flows from commercial and population growth.
-Commercial growth demands incremental facilities for the movement of goods within and outside of the community, along with water and sewer systems and heat, light, and power supplies.
+In North America, which tends to have relatively sophisticated infrastructure, Aecon's profitability is dependent both on the development, rehabilitation, and expansion of basic infrastructure (such as, among others, highways, airport terminals, transit systems and power plants) and on the type of infrastructure that flows from commercial and population growth.
+Commercial growth demands incremental facilities for the movement of goods within and outside of the community, along with water and sewer systems and heat, light and power supplies.
 Population growth creates a need to move people to and from work, schools. and other public facilities, and demands similar services to new homes.
 Growth in both of these areas, with the possible exception of road maintenance and construction, is directly affected by the general state of the local economy.

-The ongoing uncertainties regarding a prolonged economic downturn in the markets in which Aecon operates, related constraints on public sector funding, including as a result of government deficits and the ultimate ability of government action to contribute to an economic rebound may continue to impact Aecon's clients and its business in 2024 and beyond and may have a significant adverse impact on Aecon's operations.
+The ongoing uncertainties regarding a prolonged economic downturn in the markets in which Aecon operates, related constraints on public sector funding, including as a result of government deficits and the ultimate ability of government action to contribute to an economic rebound may impact Aecon's clients and its business in 2025 and beyond and may have a significant adverse impact on Aecon's operations.